Skip to main content

 Download a neat PDF report with your numbers.

-Lender-ready summary, your assumptions baked in, and a personalized note from a advisor at Mortgage Squad Advisors.
+Lender-ready summary, your assumptions baked in, and a personalized note from an advisor at Mortgage Squad Advisors.

 The stress test applies to insured AND uninsured mortgages at federally regulated lenders.
 Some provincial credit unions and B-lenders qualify on contract rate; we shop both paths.
+The qualifying-rate rule is set by OSFI Guideline B-20.

 Mortgage glossary— terms that matter for this calculator